zackbatist/open-archaeo/list.md

 ----

-* **mobest**: provides types and functions for spatiotemporal interpolation of human genetic ancestry components, probabilistic similarity search and the calculation of a derived measure for mobility estimation.
+* **mobest**: An R package that provides types and functions for spatiotemporal interpolation of human genetic ancestry components, probabilistic similarity search and the calculation of a derived measure for mobility estimation.
   * by: nevrome
   * links: [GitHub](https://github.com/nevrome/mobest)           [Website](https://nevrome.de/mobest/html/master/)
   * tags: